 Luicho Thermal Baths near Alca.

 Located about 20 km from the town Cotahuasi, near the village Alca, you will find the Luicho thermal baths.
-The thermal baths are the product of the geothermal activity, heating the baths’ waters to temperatures of between 33°C and 38°C .
-The atmosphere in Alca is relaxed, and has a nice colourful plaza.
+The thermal baths are the product of the geothermal activity, heating the baths’ waters to temperatures of between 33°C and 38°C. The atmosphere in Alca is relaxed and has a nice colorful plaza.

 Maucallacta Archaeological Complex near Puyca

-The village Puyca is located about 40 kilometer from Cotahuasi.
-From Puyca you are only 2 kilometer away from the largest ruins of the Cotahuasi Landscape reserve: Maucallacta.
+The village Puyca is located about 40 kilometers from Cotahuasi.
+From Puyca you are only 2 kilometers away from the largest ruins of the Cotahuasi Landscape reserve: Maucallacta.

 ‘El silencio’ the inhabited pampa of Peru